Falkirk Council does not provide a pest control service.

 - preventing wildlife from eating poison you've put down

-Keeping your house pest free
+Keeping your house and business pest free

 - Wipe kitchen surfaces, clean up any food, and throw away uneaten pet food waste